-Generated or collected by and used by healthcare personnel during the provision of care (e.g., blood pressure, lab value, diagnosis, depression score)
+generated by and used by healthcare personnel during the provision of care, e.g., blood pressure, lab value, medical condition If other:

-If other:

 3b.
 Electronic Sources

 The required data elements are available in electronic health records or other electronic sources.
 If the required data are not in electronic health records or existing electronic sources, a credible, near-term path to electronic collection is specified.